 Medical malpractice can lead to DVT.
 If a doctor or pharmacist mistakenly gives you blood clotting medication, you can develop DVT.
 Similarly, if a doctor fails to prescribe compression sleeves or stockings during extended bed rest, you have an increased risk of DVT.

 Caretakers in your home, hospitals, and residential care facilities must rotate non-mobile patients.
 When they fail to do so, the patient has an increased risk of both bed sores and DVT.

 If you suffer an injury in a preventable accident, you can develop DVT during your recovery.
 You can seek compensation for all complications caused by injuries sustained in an accident.
 The complications do not need to be foreseeable.

 But they do need to result from the accident.
 For example, if you suffered a broken hip in a slip and fall accident and later developed DVT, you need to prove your DVT was caused by the accident and not a superseding cause like medical malpractice.

 Contact a Baltimore Personal Injury Lawyer to Discuss Your Deep Vein Thrombosis Case

-To discuss whether your case of deep vein thrombosis entitles you to personal injury compensation, contact William G. Kolodner Personal Injury Lawyers to schedule a free consultation.
+To discuss whether your case of deep vein thrombosis entitles you to personal injury compensation, contact WGK Personal Injury Lawyers to schedule a free consultation.